pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

    :language: yaml
    :end-before: jobs:

-This will also assure that the release workflow is only triggered if the current commit is tagged.
+This will also ensure that the release workflow is only triggered if the current commit is tagged.
 It is recommended you use the latest release tag; a tool like GitHub's dependabot can keep these updated regularly.